Jordan Malone: Inline speed skating

 Jordan began inline speed skating in 1990 at the age of 5, and participated in his first international race in 1995.
 He made his first World Team in 2000, and turned professional the following year.
 In 2001, he earned the title of most decorated junior of all time, and in 2003 he was the fastest man in the world, winning the Senior World Championships.

 Jordan left the sport of Inline with a total of 8 Junior and 6 Senior World Championship titles.
-He also competed on the Rollerblade, Inc. and Mogema WIC (World Inline Cup) Professional teams from 2001–2004.
+He also competed on the Rollerblade, Inc. and Mogema WIC (World Inline Cup) Professional teams from 2001 to 2004.

 Jordan credits his mother with enabling him to succeed in sports.
 Although she was not an athlete herself, Jordan says she taught him the life lessons he needed, including attention to detail.
 She also spent years driving Jordan to practices and meets, including a two-hour trip to Waco, Texas every weekend.
 She even had a hand in his training: Jordan said she had a moped, which she used to pace him while he skated behind her on inlines.